-Wichmann joins WDAWritten by Saige
+Wichmann joins WDA

 Chris Wichmann of Cheyenne took on the role of Natural Resources and Policy Division Manager at the Wyoming Department of Agriculture (WDA) after Leanne Stevenson left the post to take the position of Wyoming Livestock Board Director in early August.